Yu6y/GithubActivityCli/README.md

-# TaskCli - Task Tracker CLI in Java
+# Github User Activity CLI in Java

 This is simple command-line application to list latest github user activity.